testosterone injections

 • Insert the needle straight into the skin and pull it out again without wiggling or changing its direction.

-common side effects from injection:
+common side effects from injection

 • Pain or pinching